Virgin Atlantic are one of the most famous airlines in operation today.

 Remember that the cover letter may be the first impression the airline gets of you.
 Make sure it’s tailored to the position, to the point, and highlights your best skills and attributes!

-Once you’ve completed and submitted the application you’ll be sent an email confirming your application has been received.
+Once you’ve completed and submitted the application you’ll be sent an email confirming that it has been received.

 Step 2 – The Video Interview

 If your initial application is successful you’ll be asked to take part in a short video interview.
 These are becoming more and more common in online application processes.

 The interview questions are pre-recorded, and you’ll be sent an invitation via e-mail with full instructions.